iqtree/iqtree.github.io/doc/Tutorial.md

 containing sites (columns) 1-100 and 101-384, respectively.
 Moreover, IQ-TREE applies the subtitution models  `HKY+G` and  `GTR+I+G` to  `part1` and  `part2`, respectively.
 Substitution model parameters and trees with branch lengths can be found in the result file  `example.nex.iqtree`.

-Moreover, the  `CharSet` command allows to specify non-consecutive sites using comma-separated list of ranges with e.g.:
+Moreover, the  `CharSet` command allows to specify non-consecutive sites with e.g.:

     charset part1 = 1-100 200-384;